Wednesday, November 06, 2024

 The Paracelsian word, spagyric the name of Swiss alchemist-physician's distinctive brand of medicine can be seen engraved upon it.
 The word spagyric was invented by Paracelsus from the fusing together of the Greek words Spao, to tear open, and ageiro, to collect.
 Browne’s coffin-plate inscription alludes to the commonplace quest of alchemy, the transformation of metals, which for spiritual alchemists such as himself signified a far deeper goal - the transformation of the base matter of man to acquire spiritual gold –Translated the inscription reads – ‘Sleeping here the dust of his spagyric body converts the lead to gold’.
 Although often highly critical of esoteric aspects of Paracelsus, Browne’s coffin-plate is perhaps the strongest evidence of his adherence to Paracelsian medicine.

-One illustration expresses how Browne may have felt at times during the 1650s.
-It can be found in the Theatrum Chemicum.
-[17] The six doorstep sized tomes of the Theatrum Chemicum were printed over several decades of the 17th century and remain the most comprehensive anthology on alchemy ever published.
-A woodcut illustration in first volume of the Theatrum Chemicum depicts the adept or hermetically-inclined philosopher experiencing the first stage of the alchemical process known as the Nigredo and under the influence of the black, malefic star Saturn, a planet commonly associated with melancholy, Time and old age (below).
-Browne would have easily recognised this psychic state and may well have identified with the wood-cut image in the Theatrum Chemicum.
-In Religio Medici he informs his reader that, 'I was born in the planetary hour of Saturn and I think I have a piece of that leaden planet in me'.
+There's one illustration which expresses how Browne may have felt during the 1650s; it can be found in the Theatrum Chemicum.
+[17] The six doorstep size tomes of the Theatrum Chemicum were printed over several decades of the 17th century and they remain the most comprehensive anthology on alchemy ever published.
+A woodcut illustration in the first volume of the Theatrum Chemicum depicts the adept or hermetically-inclined philosopher experiencing the initial stage of the alchemical process known as the Nigredo, under the influence of the black, malefic planet Saturn, commonly associated with melancholy, Time and old age (below).
+Browne would easily have recognised this psychic state and may well have identified with this illustration, confessing in Religio Medici, 'I was born in the planetary hour of Saturn and I think I have a piece of that leaden planet in me'.
 [18]

 Browne must have perused his edition of the Theatrum Chemicum extremely closely for somewhere in the 800 pages by the Belgian philosopher Gerard Dorn featured in its first volume, he found an astral image which he liked and borrowed in order to triumphantly assert at the apotheosis of Urn-Burial - 'Life is a pure flame and we live by an invisible sun within us'.

-The frontispiece to the Italian polymath Mario Bettini's Beehives of Univeral Mathematical Philosophy (1656) is a fitting visualization of the overall mood-music of Browne’s discourse The Garden of Cyrus.
+The frontispiece to the Italian polymath Mario Bettini's Beehives of Univeral Mathematical Philosophy (1656) is a fitting visualization of the overall mood-music of the discourse The Garden of Cyrus.
 [19]

 Like The Garden of Cyrus Bettini’s frontispiece (above) alludes to artificial, natural and mystical aspects of scientific enquiry.
 This particular frontispiece is in fact from a latter second edition of Bettini’s work and a very early example of colour printing.
 Although Bettini’s book is predominately on optics, geometry and perspective it also includes scientific ideas contrary to general opinion, mathematical paradoxes, geometrical problems not yet solved, curious machines and engines, optical illusions, games and tricks as well as studies in geometry and perspective.